microsoft/Azure-Analytics-and-AI-Engagement/retail/Readme-shell.md

  ## Objective & Intent
 Partners can deploy DREAM Demos in their own Azure subscriptions and show live demos to customers.
 In partnership with Microsoft sellers, partners can deploy the Industry scenario DREAM demos into customer subscriptions.
-Customers can play,  get hands-on experience navigating through the demo environment in their own subscription and show to their own stakeholders
+Customers can play,  get hands-on experience navigating through the demo environment in their own subscription and show to their own stakeholders.

 **Before You Begin**